Git for Collaboration

 Once you’re on a branch, everything works the same.
 Status-Add-Commit-Status.

-# You're on alice-temperature
+# You're on catherine-temperature

 git status